Reform Act 1867: Birth of the act

 Faced with the possibility of popular revolt going much further, the government rapidly included into the bill amendments which enfranchised far more people.
-Consequently, the bill was more far-reaching than any Members of Parliament had thought possible or really wanted; Disraeli appeared to accept most reform proposals, so long as they did not come from William Ewart Gladstone.
+Consequently, the bill was more far-reaching than any Members of Parliament had thought possible or really wanted; Disraeli appeared to accept most reform proposals, so long as they did not come from Gladstone.
 An amendment tabled by the opposition (but not by Gladstone himself) trebled the new number entitled to vote under the bill; yet Disraeli simply accepted it.
 The bill enfranchised most men who lived in urban areas.
-The final proposals were as follows: a borough franchise for all who paid rates in person (that is, not compounders), and extra votes for graduates, professionals and those with over £50 savings.
+The final proposals were as follows: a borough franchise for all who paid rates in person (that is, not compounders), men who paid more than £10 rent per year, and extra votes for graduates, professionals and those with over £50 savings.
 These last "fancy franchises" were seen by Conservatives as a weapon against a mass electorate.

 However, Gladstone attacked the bill; a series of sparkling parliamentary debates with Disraeli resulted in the bill becoming much more radical.
 Having been given his chance by the belief that Gladstone's bill had gone too far in 1866, Disraeli had now gone further.

-Disraeli was able to persuade his party to vote for the bill on the basis that the newly enfranchised electorate would be grateful, and would vote Conservative at the next election.
+Disraeli was able to persuade his party to vote for the bill on the basis that the newly enfranchised electorate would be grateful and would vote Conservative at the next election.
 Despite this prediction, in 1868 the Conservatives lost the first general election in which the newly enfranchised electors voted.

-The bill ultimately aided the rise of the radical wing of the Liberal Party, and helped Gladstone to victory.
+The bill ultimately aided the rise of the radical wing of the Liberal Party and helped Gladstone to victory.
 The Act was tidied up with many further Acts to alter electoral boundaries.